Alum Rock, Birmingham

 Alum Rock is an inner-city suburb of Birmingham, England, located roughly 2 miles east of Birmingham city centre.
 The area is officially a division of Saltley.
-Alum Rock Road is located here and has many Pakistani clothing shops and restaurants.

-Neighbouring areas
+Name origin and neighbouring areas

+The name probably refers to the rock from which the mineral salt called alum (potassium aluminium sulphate) is extracted and used in the tanning of leather as well as other processes.
+The area was being referred to as Alom Rock in 1718.
+This suggests a large quantity of this rock somewhere there.

 Alum Rock includes the connecting streets of the 3 km Alum Rock Road beginning at Saltley Gate and ending at Railway Bridge.
 Once through the main shopping area, Alum Rock Road continues towards Stechford, passing through Pelham, before joining Washwood Heath Road at the Fox & Goose the eastern part of the main road is in Ward End.

 The area locally known as "The Rock" starts at Saltley Gate and ends at the junction with Highfield Road and Bowyer Road.